Skip to main content

 Mapping out the current state of palliative care in Canada

-Dr. Joshua Shadd — Pallium Canada Research Hub is leading the development of the Canadian Palliative Care Atlas, which will map out the current state of palliative care service availability in Canada, including existing strengths, areas of excellence, and gaps.
+Pallium Canada is leading the development of the Canadian Atlas of Palliative Care, which will map out the current state of palliative care service availability in Canada, including existing strengths, areas of excellence, and gaps.
 The Atlas will showcase a graphical representation of the status of palliative care in Canada and serve to advance a systems-thinking approach to health care by identifying several benchmarks of excellence and leadership.

 A catalyst for change